Introduction

 Proper training helps employees transition smoothly and maximizes the benefits of the DMS.

-6. Overcoming Common Migration Challenges
+Overcoming Common Migration Challenges

 Challenge 1: Resistance to Change

-Challenge 2: Data Loss Risks
+Challenge 2: Data Loss During Migration

-Challenge 3: Compliance Complexity
+Challenge 3: Compliance Requirements

 Challenge 4: System Integration

+By identifying these challenges early and implementing the right mitigation strategies, organizations can achieve a secure and efficient transition to digital document management.
 By addressing these challenges proactively, organizations can ensure a smooth and efficient transition.

-7. The Future of Digital Document Management
+The Future of Digital Document Management

 Conclusion